 Risks & Benefits

 Risks associated with this study include pain and discomfort during the catheter insertion process.
-You may also experience low blood pressure, increased heart rate, chest pain, become symptomatic, or reach a pulse saturation of 70%.
-Risks of catheterization include temporary occlusion of bloodflow from that artery (there is another artery that supplies the same area) (19.7%); bruising; bleeding (0.53%); and, rarely, minor infection (0.72%) or major infection (0.13%).
+You may also experience low blood pressure, increased heart rate, chest pain, start to feel unwell, or reach a pulse saturation of 70%.
+Risks of catheterization include temporary occlusion of bloodflow from that artery (there is another artery that supplies the same area) (19.7%); bruising; bleeding (0.53%); and, rarely, minor infection (0.72%) or major infection (0.13%) and an extremely improbable risk of death.
 You will be assessed for any of these complications by the EP and treated accordingly in the emergency department if there are any injuries related to this study.
+All procedures will be conducted in the Emergency Department where you will be thoroughly screened and monitored.

 You may not benefit personally from the study.
 Participation in this study will not impact your clinical course, academic status or employment.
 Results of this study may benefit society by validating a low-priced pulse oximeter whose design is freely available which may impact emergency rooms in both the developed and developing worlds.
 You will not be compensated for your participation in this study.